zulip/zulip/docs/production/export-and-import.md

      budget extra RAM for running the data import tool.

-2. If your new Zulip server is meant to fully replace a previous Zulip server, you may want to copy some settings from `/etc/zulip` to your new server to reuse the server-level configuration and secret keys from your old server.
-There are a few important details to understand about doing so:
+2. If your new Zulip server is meant to fully replace a previous Zulip server, copying `/etc/zulip/settings.py` and `/etc/zulip/zulip.conf` is safe and recommended, to avoid unnecessarily repeating configuration work.

-   - Copying `/etc/zulip/settings.py` and `/etc/zulip/zulip.conf` is
-     safe and recommended.
-Care is required when copying secrets from `/etc/zulip/zulip-secrets.conf` (details below).
+   Copying `/etc/zulip/zulip-secrets.conf` is also safe and recommended, with the following important exceptions and notes:

+   - Copying `avatar_salt` is not recommended.
+Zulip will automatically rewrite avatars at URLs appropriate for the new user IDs, and using the same avatar salt (and same server URL) post import could result in issues with browsers caching and displaying avatar images improperly for users whose ID was renumbered.
-   - If you copy `zulip_org_id` and `zulip_org_key` (the credentials
+   - Copying `zulip_org_id` and `zulip_org_key` is recommended to
-     for the [mobile push notifications
-     service](mobile-push-notifications.md)), you should
-     be very careful to make sure the no users had their IDs renumbered during the import process (this can be checked using `manage.py shell` with some care).
-The push notifications service has a mapping of which `user_id` values are associated with which devices for a given Zulip server (represented by the `zulip_org_id` registration).
-This means that if any `user_id` values were renumbered during the import and you don't register a new `zulip_org_id`, push notifications meant for the user who now has ID 15 may be sent to devices registered by the user who had user ID 15 before the data export (yikes!).
-The solution is simply to not copy these settings and re-register your server for mobile push notifications if any users had their IDs renumbered during the logical export/import process.
+     avoid disconnecting your Zulip server from its registration with the [Mobile Push Notifications Service][mobile-push].
    - If you copy the `rabbitmq_password` secret from `zulip-secrets.conf`, you'll need to run `scripts/setup/configure-rabbitmq` as root to update your local RabbitMQ installation to use the password in your Zulip secrets file.
-   - You will likely want to copy `camo_key` (required to avoid breaking certain links) and any settings you added related to authentication and email delivery so that those work on your new server.
-   - Copying `avatar_salt` is not recommended, due to similar issues to the mobile push notifications service.
-Zulip will automatically rewrite avatars at URLs appropriate for the new user IDs, and using the same avatar salt (and same server URL) post import could result in issues with browsers caching the avatar image improperly for users whose ID was renumbered.
+   - Copying `camo_key` is required to avoid breaking links from Zulip messages to externally hosted images.
+   - If your Zulip server is on an old Zulip Server release that predates Zulip 5.0, and you use the [Mobile Push Notifications Service][mobile-push], you should upgrade before you do the export/import process if at all possible, and [ask for support][contact-support] if it is not.

 3. Log in to a shell on your Zulip server as the `zulip` user.
 Run the following commands, replacing the filename with the path to your data